Pedro López (serial killer): Imprisonment and release

 The last reported sighting of López was on 22 September 1999, when he visited the National Civil Registry in Bogotá to renew his citizenship card.
 He had used the identity card of a 60-year-old man from Aipe named Israel Césped to bypass checkpoints.

 In 2002, Colombian National Police and Interpol issued warrants for López's arrest over a murder bearing some similarities to his modus operandi.
 The Interpol warrant was deactivated in 2005, based on a claim by the National Institute of Forensic Medicine that an abandoned corpse had been identified as López, which was accepted by the National Registry, but he remains a fugitive.
 López has also been named as a possible suspect in the killing of Andrea Marcela García Buitrago in Tunja, Colombia in 2012, due to similarities with his 1979 murder of Flor Alba Sánchez.

 Victims

-The most commonly reported victim count of 110 (not including the three prisoners killed by López in 1969) is based on López's admission to Ecuadorian authorities, who chose to only pursue those he stated to have killed within Ecuador, where a total of 59 bodies were recovered around Ambato.
-Of these, two bodies were found alone, while of the 57 victims found after the flood and in the mass grave in April 1980, only 17 were identified.
+The most commonly reported victim count of 110 (not including the three prisoners killed by López in 1969) is based on López's admission to Ecuadorian authorities, who chose to only pursue those he stated to have killed within Ecuador.
+Police searches in "almost every province" recovered several remains around Ambato and Santo Domingo, as well as individual gravesites near villages in cantons including La Troncal, Tulcán, Quito, Azogues, Manta, and Salcedo.
+Of the Ecuadorian victims, only 17 were identified.
 Although López stated that he killed a hundred victims in Colombia, he only confirmed the murder of two children in El Espinal.
 There are no known records about the victims murdered in Peru.